Taliptip: Submerging of Pariahan

 The sitio of Pariahan was an island community of more than a hundred families that depended on fishing activity.
 Considered as the largest sitio of Barangay Taliptip, the sitio suffered land subsidence due to abusive use of groundwater, and the resulting flow of the waters of Manila Bay displaced numerous residents.

 Permanent inundation was ensured after rains brought forth by Typhoons Mina (internationally Nanmadol) and Ompong (internationally Mangkhut).
 As of 2018, only 36 families continued to live in the submerged sitio, whose official status has not yet revoked at the time, and where remnants of a chapel and a school are still visible, protruding out of the floods.
 Remaining houses are raised on stilts and residents use boats to get around the buildings.

 Rosario Mariano, the Municipal Disaster Risk Reduction Management Officer for Bulakan, expressed the urgency of permanent relocation for the residents of the sitio, which is facing the threat of climate change.
-As of December 2020, all the remaining residents of Pariahan and 10 other sitios of Taliptip have been relocated for the development of the New Manila International Airport.
+As of December 2020, all the remaining residents of Pariahan and 10 other sitios of Taliptip have been relocated for the development of New Manila International Airport.